discoverygarden/islandora_spreadsheet_ingest/modules/islandora_spreadsheet_ingest_example/README.md

 Module contains:
 * a sample template file /includes/example_template.xslt
-* a sample dataset to be used the the template /includes/example_data.csv
+* a sample dataset to be used with the template /includes/example_data.csv

 ## Requirements